 For the State to prove that you violated your probation, they must show by a preponderance of the evidence that you either failed to complete some required condition or broke a new law.
 Additionally, it needs to show that the VOP was a willful and substantial violation to sustain the VOP case.

 There are a variety of reasons why a person may have their probation violated.
 Some common causes include the failure to pay fines and court costs, the failing of a drug test, and being arrested on a new charge.

 In Florida, a technical violation is any violation that is not caused by picking up a new charge or being arrested for a new offense.
 It may be a failure to complete some ordered condition of probation or possibly not completing the terms of probation in a sufficient amount of time.

 Failing to pay fines/court costs

-The old adage goes: “You can’t squeeze blood out of a turnip.”
+The adage goes: “You can’t squeeze blood out of a turnip.”
 This is especially true when dealing with VOPs.
-In the tough economic times, we find ourselves in, many people struggle to pay rent and put food on the table, let alone give money to the government to cover fines and court costs.
-Many people are often times left with a tough choice: eat or pay my court costs.
-When this happens, it will be important to have an aggressive, protective, and effective attorney who understands what it means to fall on tough financial times and be able to show the Judge that your failure to pay was not willful but rather due to an inability to do so.
+In the tough economic times, we find ourselves in; many people struggle to pay rent and put food on the table, let alone give money to the government to cover fines and court costs.
+Many people must decide on a tough choice: eat or pay my court costs.
+When this happens, it will be essential to have an aggressive, protective, and competent attorney who understands what it means to fall on tough financial times and be able to show the Judge that your failure to pay was not willful but rather due to an inability to do so.

 Positive drug test